ProtoconNet/protocon-general-doc/docs/sdk/java.rst

 Java
 ===================================================

-| This is SDK written in Java.
+| This is Mitum SDK written in Java.

-| Supported models are,

-* Mitum Currency
-* Mitum Document - blocksign, blockcity

-| Note that this document introduces how to create operations only for Mitum Currency.

-| If you would like to check the way to create operations for Mitum Document and the detail explanation for Mitum Currency, please refer to README of `mitum-java-util <https://github.com/ProtoconNet/mitum-java-util>`_.
+| For more information, please refer to README of `mitum-java-util <https://github.com/ProtoconNet/mitum-java-util>`_.

 ---------------------------------------------------
 Get Started